kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Keep the browser tab open you'll use it the next task.

-## Task 4:  The default outbound rules for NSG allow outbound internet traffic so you will validate that you can connect to the internet.
-In this You will then go through the process of creating a custom outbound rule to block outgoing internet traffic and test that rule.
+## Task 4: Allow outbound internet traffic to validate that you can connect to the internet.

 1. You should be on the SC900-WinVM | Networking page.
 If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**, then select **Networking**.